joanna2028/PLANETARY-DAO/README.md

 # SOLUTION

-Bitcoin
+BITCOIN

 Planetary DAO and its respective protocols,

-Global Taxation Protocol
+*Global Taxation Protocol
-Interplanetary ID system - Global NFT Passports Planetary ID wallets
+*Interplanetary ID system - Global NFT Passports *Planetary ID wallets

 To build  --> Global Government

-Some core use cases of Planet Earth DAO
+# Some core use cases of Planet Earth DAO

-Land registry
+*Land registry
-Transparent gov spending
+*Transparent gov spending
-Automated taxation Global Tax
+*Automated taxation Global Tax
-UBI
+*UBI

-Some core use cases of Planet Earth NFT Passports
+# Some core use cases of Planet Earth NFT Passports

-Voting
+*Voting
-Taxation
+*Taxation
-Border crossing
+*Border crossing
-Medical records
+*Medical records

 (or you could get a loan, or purchase a house, etc…  all you do in your Nation but worldwide)

-Planetary ID wallets → Digital Identity Wallets  (  Decentralized Identity )
+# Planetary ID wallets → Digital Identity Wallets  (  Decentralized Identity )

 Citizens
 Nations States